Endereco/endereco-wp5-client/README.md

   Installation:
   1. Download the endereco-wp5-client Zip file and upload the module to your wordpress installation https://github.com/Endereco/endereco-wp5-client/releases/latest/
-  2. Install the module
+  2. Install the plugin
-  3. Requuest a free API Key from endereco.de website (30 Days free trial)
+  3. Request a free API Key from endereco.de website (30 Days free trial)
-  4. Add the API Key to the Options Page to the Endereco Adress Validatio module
+  4. Add the API Key to the Options Page to the Endereco Address Validation plugin
   5. Add the pageID of the pages, where the address-validation should be enabled
   6. Check the settings and services, that should be validated through our services.